makerdao/community/governance/votes/Executive vote - April 23, 2021.md

 ### Add YFI-A to Liquidations 2.0 Framework

-Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmafteTW#poll-detail), YFI-A will be added to the Liquidations 2.0 Framework with the following parameters if this executive proposal passes:
+Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmafteTW#poll-detail), YFI-A will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes:

 **Auction Price**
 * [Auction Price Function (`calc`)](https://community-development.makerdao.com/en/learn/governance/param-auction-price-function): Stairstep Exponential